feathersjs/docs/api/authentication/client.md

 ## app.reAuthenticate()

-`app.reAuthenticate() -> Promise` will try to authenticate using the access token from the storage or the window location (e.g. after a successful [oAuth](./oauth.md) login).
-This is normally called to either show your application (when successful) or showing a login page or redirecting to the appropriate oAuth link.
+`app.reAuthenticate() -> Promise` will try to authenticate using the access token from the storage or the window location (e.g. after a successful [OAuth](./oauth.md) login).
+This is normally called to either show your application (when successful) or showing a login page or redirecting to the appropriate OAuth link.

 ```js
 app.reAuthenticate().then(() => {